nsalvacao/Navegador-de-Incentivos-Portugal/README.md

 │   └── icon.png                        # GPT icon used in ChatGPT
 └── config/
     └── knowledge-manifest.json         # Optional: structured metadata about the docs

+ℹ️ The actual filenames and number of documents may differ.
+The important part is that the knowledge base is explicit, traceable and easy to maintain.

+Using the Custom GPT

+🔗 Custom GPT link: to be added here
+(For public sharing, put the actual link in the repository or in your LinkedIn post / website.)

+Make sure you have access to ChatGPT with Custom GPTs (ChatGPT Plus, Team or Enterprise).

+Open the link to Nexo Incentives Navigator (PT/EU).

+Start by briefly describing:

+your company (size, sector, location),

+the type of project (investment, R&D, digitalisation, internationalisation, hiring, training, decarbonisation, etc.),

+and the rough budget range.

+The assistant will:

+ask a small number of clarifying questions if needed;

+propose relevant programmes/incentives;

+highlight eligibility caveats and practical steps.

+For more advanced use cases (e.g. internal deployment, API integration, RAG pipelines), this knowledge base and structure can be reused in a custom stack (OpenAI API, Gemini, or mixed).

+Limitations and scope

+The assistant is not a replacement for:

+legal opinions,

+tax advice,

+accounting or audit work,

+or direct contact with managing authorities.

+It can make mistakes.
+When in doubt, always:

+check the latest official call/notice,

+ask the relevant authority (IAPMEI, AD&C, IEFP, ANI, AICEP, etc.),

+consult your accountant, lawyer or specialised consultant.

+Some programmes referenced in the knowledge base are closed (historical) and are included for:

+context,

+comparison with current instruments,

+understanding of policy evolution.

+Roadmap

+Planned and potential improvements:

+✅ First version of curated knowledge base (11 docs + index).

+✅ Custom GPT configured with conservative instructions and citation behaviour.

+⏳ Add more examples and walkthroughs (per sector and company size).

+⏳ Tag knowledge documents with metadata (time range, programme type, managing authority).

+⏳ Explore a self-hosted RAG version (OpenAI / Gemini API + vector store) for organisations.

+Suggestions and pull requests are welcome, especially from:

+funding & incentives practitioners,

+consultants,

+and policy / public administration experts.

+About the author

+This project is maintained by Nuno Salvação, a Portuguese AI solution architecture, data/ML and process modelling.

+Nuno’s focus is on building practical, explainable AI tools that:

+sit on top of real documentation and regulation,

+respect constraints (legal, fiscal, financial),

+and help people make better decisions, faster.

+You can reach out via LinkedIn or GitHub if you want to:

+use this assistant in your organisation,

+extend the knowledge base,

+or discuss similar AI assistants for other domains (tax, legal, grants, compliance, etc.).